Great Paxton: Church

 The church appears at first sight to be a modest perpendicular building of stone and cobbles, with an unassuming tower inside.
 However it stands revealed as a pre-conquest church about 1000 or later, of the highest quality and importance.
 Of the original aisled cruciform church two nave arcades, two clerestory windows, and the compound piers of the crossing with the tall and massive north arch remain.
 The rest is perpendicular including a beautiful chancel on a higher level than the body of the church.
 The balance of mass and void, of plain and tracery, of light and shade is extraordinarily felicitous and the effect although small scale is monumental.

+Sports

+Great Paxton have a non-league football club called “Great Paxton FC”, a committee with 2 teams, ‘Great Paxton’ and ‘Great Paxton United’.
+They both play at the Recreation Ground, Great Paxton.

+Club history

+Great Paxton FC had a team and reserves since the 1968/69 season, until the split in summer of 2026 when they became 2 teams, ‘Great Paxton’ and ‘Great Paxton United’,in preparation for the 2026/27 season.

+As of August 2026, Great Paxton play in the Cambridgeshire County League 2B, whereas Paxton United play in the Cambridgeshire County League 3B.